B0-B/prology/README.md

 [info][26.09.20 13:58:42]: This will be appended as well
 ```

-You have a large project with many cross imports or chained function calls?
-You are bored searching for bugs in a call chain? <br> No worries! **prology** keeps track of the function branch from which the `logger.note` method was called.
+You have a large project with many cross imports or confusing function calls?
+You are bored searching for bugs throughout a long chain of calls? <br> No worries! **prology** keeps track of the function branch from which the `logger.note` method was called.

 ```python
 def brokenFunction():